-April in the UK is decidedly unpredictable.
+April in the UK is unpredictable.
 In one moment, you're hosting a barbecue to celebrate a three-day heat wave but in the next, you're dashing for cover as yet another April downpour clouds the skies.
-You know what would be nice at this time of year?
-A holiday to somewhere where the weather is less likely to dictate your days.
+April is the perfect time to plan a holiday to somewhere where the weather is less likely to dictate your days.

 Discover the ancient trading towns of the Silk Road on a journey that crosses Turkmenistan, Uzbekistan and Kazakhstan.
 Climb aboard a comfortable, private train to follow in the footsteps of the early Silk Road traders from Ashgabat to Almaty, stopping to explore ancient Samarkand.
 Endless desert and steppe gently roll by as the train travels between the Central Asian republics where shimmering desert towns, ornate Islamic palaces and bizarre soviet structures vie for attention.